gcallah/MiscWriting/VoiceOfCommunity/voices.md

 other's movements and provoking one another to fresh exertions."
 Rather than being like a contest in which one mode must ultimately be selected the winner, or a voyage which must reach a predetermined destination or be declared a failure, the conversation is instead "an unrehearsed intellectual adventure."

+And it is worth noting that nothing in Oakeshott's picture implies some egalitarian nonsense like, "Everyone's voice is equally important."
+No, some voices entered the conversation ignorant of the context, and so should be educated, some tried to dominate it, and so should be restrained, and some try to manipulate the conversation for their own self-interest, and thus should be exposed.

 What might be gained by viewing Nisbet's different forms of community as being in a conversation, rather than in a competition?
 For one thing, the importance of each communal voice changes as the